Wangggym/quick-workflow/go-version/README.md

 1. ✅ Fetches Jira issue details (if ticket provided)
 2. ✅ Prompts for PR title and description
 3. ✅ Lets you select change types (feat, fix, docs, etc.)
+4. ✅ ⭐ **NEW**: Optionally add detailed description with images/videos (web editor)
-4. ✅ Creates a new git branch
+5. ✅ Creates a new git branch
-5. ✅ Commits your staged changes
+6. ✅ Commits your staged changes
-6. ✅ Pushes to remote
+7. ✅ Pushes to remote
-7. ✅ Creates GitHub PR
+8. ✅ Creates GitHub PR
+9. ✅ ⭐ **NEW**: Uploads files and adds comment to GitHub & Jira
-8. ✅ Adds PR link to Jira
+10. ✅ Adds PR link to Jira
-9. ✅ Updates Jira status (optional)
+11. ✅ Updates Jira status (optional)
-10. ✅ Copies PR URL to clipboard
+12. ✅ Copies PR URL to clipboard

 ### Merge a Pull Request